Anisakis

 The life cycle of Anisakis begins in the feces (poo) of an infected sea mammal.
 The

-another larvae of the opposite sex to mate with.
-The life cycle is completed, when a female lays eggs which exit
+nor the small intestine.)
+The life cycle is completed, when a female lays eggs which exit the body in the

 Freshly caught fish should be gutted as soon as possible.
 This prevents the Anisakis larvae from